- To explore socio-contextual and trial specific issues which affected participants’ adherence to the dapivirine vaginal ring (VR)

 MTN-032 was an exploratory study primarily designed to identify factors that may have affected participant adherence to study product in MTN-020 (ASPIRE) and MTN-025 (HOPE).
 The study also elicited perceptions about various participant engagement and adherence promotion interventions implemented in ASPIRE and explored the potential use of incentives to promote adherence to VR use as well as suitable approaches to market the study product.

-After being presented their ASPIRE ring adherence results (PK and residual drug level results), participants will be asked to complete a single in-depth interview (IDI) or a focus group discussion (e.g., with other participants with similar adherence levels) where factors influencing adherence, as well as strategies used to overcome adherence challenges, will be explored.
-Intermittent and strategic use around study visits will also be discussed.
+In the first phase of MTN-032, 187 ASPIRE participants with varying levels of adherence to the dapivirine VR were enrolled.
+Based upon participants’ plasma dapivirine levels and residual drug levels from returned VRs, participants were pre-selected and approached for study participation.
+Enrolled participants were categorized into groups of low or high adherence.
+After being presented their ASPIRE ring adherence results (plasma dapivirine levels and residual drug level results), participants were asked to complete a single in-depth interview (IDI) or a focus group discussion (FGD) (e.g., with other participants with similar adherence levels) where factors influencing adherence, as well as strategies used to overcome adherence challenges, were explored.
+Intermittent and strategic use around study visits were also discussed.

 National Institutes of Health (NIH)